Date of Award

 This research design employed a mixed method approach, using 19 closed-ended questions, plus one open-ended question on a survey instrument.
 The survey questionnaire, with a closed-ended 1 to 9 Likert scale, was used to ask participants the extent to which they agree or disagree (9 = very strong agree, 5 = neither agree nor disagree, 1 = very strong disagree).
 Collected data was analyzed by SPSS-analysis.
 Five different statistical analyses were used in this study; descriptive statistics, correlation analysis, independent-samples t-test analysis, ANOVA analysis, and multiple regression analysis.

 In this study, investor behavior was measured by an instrument of investor behavior questionnaire.
 Three-hundred respondents participated in the data collection.
 Using systematic sampling, they were approached to complete the survey questionnaire at the entrance located outside an underwriter's office.
 Findings indicated that ownership structure, financial transparency, and board structure were significant explanatory variables of investor behavior.
 Therefore, improved financial information transparency can lead to an increase investment in the Taiwan Stock Market.

 Fu, Hsiu-Jen, "Effects of Financial Information Transparency on Investor Behavior in Taiwan Stock Market" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 258.